Earn money with YouTube – Creator Academy YouTube

 - You can maximise opportunities if you automatically monetise all future uploads.

 - Learn more about copyright and community guidelines.

 - Check that your account is in good standing.

 YouTube policies and community guidelines can help you stay in good standing and keep your videos monetisable on YouTube.Learn why it's key to respect the community, create advertiser-friendly content and report violations.
 (Video in English)

 Ways to earn money with your channel

-There are different ways in which you can earn money with your channel.
-Start with ads and then look into other ways in which you can make money.
+There are different ways that you can earn money with your channel.
+Start with ads and then look into other ways that you can make money.